 If you know that your mental health condition is contributing to your financial difficulties, you can discuss this with your bank.

 Under the Lending Code, which banks must adhere to, any mental health information you tell your bank should only be recorded with the account holder’s consent.

-You could also ask your credit card company to contact you if they spot unusual or large purchases, or ask them to put a cap on what you can spend to help you manage impulse spending.
+You could ask your credit card company to contact you if they spot unusual or large purchases.
+You could also ask them to put a cap on what you can spend to help you manage impulse spending.

-Cancer charities have lots of information on managing your finances (see below).
+Cancer charities have lots of information on managing your finances.
 Macmillan Cancer Support says the financial impact of having cancer means the majority of cancer patients are £570 a month worse off.

-It is calling on the government to make it a legal obligation for banks to have a duty of care for vulnerable customers, such as people living with the disease, before they reach crisis point.
+It is working with the government and other charities to make it a legal obligation for banks to have a duty of care for vulnerable customers, such as people living with the disease, before they reach crisis point.

 This could include flexibility on mortgage payments, interest freezes on credit cards and loans or ensuring customers are signposted to financial help as early as possible.

 If you are living with a long-term health condition, or are disabled, you may also need help managing your finances now and for the future.

 Budgeting and debt advice from charities can help you adjust to different financial circumstances.
 You don’t need to wait until you are in debt before you contact a counsellor.